When you buy shares in one of these companies — even a very small number of shares — you then own a small part of that business.

 The ASX also has a share investing education section on its website.

 CommSec Pocket lets you invest anytime, anywhere, with as little as $50.
-Choose from seven themed investment options to easily invest in something that appeals to you – like tech, sustainability leaders, or the biggest 200 companies on the Australian market.
-Gain experience by doing and CommSec will help you along the way with bite-sized tips, videos and articles to teach you all about the share market.
+Choose from 10 themed investment options to easily invest in something that appeals to you – like tech, sustainability leaders, or the biggest 200 companies on the Australian market.
+Gain experience by using the app and CommSec will help you along the way with bite-sized tips, videos, and articles to teach you all about the share market.

 How much do you need?

 Most brokers would require the first trade to be at least $500 which would be referred to as the 'minimum marketable parcel of shares'.
 The size of increments or additional purchases thereafter would be at the individual broker's discretion.

 The ASX suggests you should “start your share investing with at least $2,000” as a general guide.
 Understanding the costs involved should help you decide how much you want to invest.